smimram/methml/README.md

 - `'a.{l : string} -> unit list`
 - `'a!l -> unit list`

 where the first in incompatible with the two last.
+The problem here is that we should be able to express that

+- if the in

 <!-- ## The other ways of implementing this  -->